thorgeirk11/IndepententStudy/ReadMe.md

 - Split up the roles.
     That is do not train on the model on both roles without separation, since the strategy for each role is different and the network could get confused.

-# Initial design
+## Ideas for further development
+- Shuffle the state and action representations.
+    To reuse the same data we could shuffle the bit array and train the model on many diffrent state and action representations for a single game.
+This could force the network to learn the lower and higher represntation of the game in the aproprate layers and move the logic resoning to the middle layer.

+- Training with frozen middle layer.
+    A interesting place for further research would be to se if training on multiple roles and then frezing the middle layer results in better performance when training on a unseen role.

+# Design of the model

 As described in the problems description, the task is to design a ANN that can train on multiple games where the middle part of the network trains on every game and the input and output layers get changed between games.

 All the games described in GDL are markov decision processes, meaning that at each state of the game it does not matter how you ended up in that state, the current state only matters (https://en.wikipedia.org/wiki/Markov_property).
 Therefore, I decided not to invest time into LSTMs or RNNs for this problem, however it would be interesting to see if training an LSTM on these games would improve the accuracy since it would learn the play style of the agents.

-I designed the system to use fully connected layers and experimented with many hyper parameters.
+I designed the system to use fully connected layers and to start off a single game.

-To start off a single game was used and tried out many different variations for networks.

 This is the initial setup of the network,